wdzhong/NFTA-process-data/README.md

 data for a certain road in a certain period of time.
 At this time, we will use the speed of the road connected to the road to infer the speed of the road section.

+###homepage

+HTTP server running based on Flask to demo the project in browser.

 ###helper/

 The global variable file and some helper function are in this folder.
 For more information about each file, please read